-He is a deity of the eons, not just a historical or cultural image.
+Shiva is a deity of the eons, of all eternity, not just a historical or cultural image.

 Shiva is relevant to all of us as a formulation of the highest truth and consciousness, the spiritual power behind nature, and the deeper self-awareness beyond the known universe.

-Shaivite teachings are not just theoretical but abound with practices relative to mantra, prana, Kundalini and the chakras that can take us to the highest self-realisation.
+Shaivite teachings are not just theoretical but abound with practices relative to meditation, mantra, prana, Kundalini and the chakras that can take us to the highest Self-realisation.

 Shiva also reflects the highest refinement in human life.
 He is a great icon of art and culture in India, with extensive traditions of poetry, music, and dance associated with Shiva as their dominant inspiration.
 The influence of Shiva occurs in all branches of Yoga in India from asanas to the highest samadhis.
 Shaivite science covers medicine and healing (Ayurveda), astrology, and the occult sciences, with much secret knowledge and transformative vision.

 Magnificent Shiva temples can be found in all regions of India, with extraordinary architecture and sculpture, notably the twelve Shiva Jyotir lingas.
 These temples remain vibrant with many thousands of pilgrims visiting them regularly for festivals and rituals.
 Shiva has sacred sites throughout the Himalayas, extending into middle India and as far south as Tamil Nadu.
 Shiva, particularly as the dancer Nataraj, is one of the great unifying images of Indian or Bharatiya culture.
 Yet we can find Shiva throughout Asia to Indonesia and extending into native traditions throughout the entire world with their sacred stones, megaliths, obelisks and pyramids.